This is one of the most amazing deserts on the planet and it holds a fascinating record!

-Other typical landscape features in the desert are dune fields, sand seas, stone plateaus, gravel plains, dry valleys, dry lakes, salt flats, and sand dunes that can reach a height of up to 180 meters (590 feet).
+Other typical landscape features in the desert are dune fields, sand seas, stone plateaus, gravel plains, dry valleys, dry lakes, salt flats, and dunes that can reach a height of up to 180 meters (590 feet).

 6. Most parts of the desert hardly see any rainfall

 The central part of the Sahara is one of the driest places on the planet, very close to the arid areas of the Atacama Desert in South America.

 The utmost northern part of the desert sees most rainfall as precipitation from the Mediterranean Sea sometimes reaches it.
 In these areas, the annual rainfall can be anywhere between 100 and 250 millimeters (4 and 10 inches).